Windows Phone 7: Multimedia

-The “Music + Videos hub also known as zune” allows the user to access music, videos, and podcasts stored on the device, and links directly to the "Xbox Music Store" to buy music, or rent with the Xbox Music Pass subscription service.
+The Music + Videos hub allows the user to access music, videos, and podcasts stored on the device, and links directly to the Xbox Music Store to buy music, or rent with the Xbox Music Pass subscription service.
 When browsing the music by a particular artist, users are able to view artist biographies and photos, provided by the Xbox Music.
 This hub integrates with many other apps that provide video and music services, including, but not limited to, iHeartRadio, YouTube, and Vevo.
 This hub also includes Smart DJ which compiles a playlist of songs stored on the phone similar to the song or artist selected.
 Purchased movies and other videos can be played through Xbox Video.

-The "Pictures hub" displays the user's Facebook and SkyDrive (Now OneDrive) photo albums, as well as photos taken with the phone's built-in camera.
+The Pictures hub displays the user's Facebook and SkyDrive (Now OneDrive) photo albums, as well as photos taken with the phone's built-in camera.
 Users can also upload photos to social networks, comment on others photos, and tag photos on social networks.
 Multi-touch gestures permit zooming in and out of photos.